Benjamin-del/Cors4Json/README.md

 The key is appended to the url as `apiKey` and the API ID is appended to the url as `appID`.
 If you need to change that it is on line 42 of `index.js`

 In the URL `mode` is the part of the url after the base.
 This can be deleted if needed.

+# XML-WEATHER

+While building my weather app I needed this for a XML response.
+I have included the file